netherphp/dye/README.md

 ### `Nether\Dye\ColourImmutable`

-This version will return a fresh immutable colour when mixing in modifications leaving the original object untouched.
+Same API as `Colour` except all methods that would have modified the current dataset return new objects leaving the original unaltered.

 # Factory API